-I am an Assistant Professor of Political Science and Public Policy in the Department of Government at the London School of Economics.
+I am an Associate Professor of Political Science and Public Policy in the Department of Government at the London School of Economics.

 I completed my Ph.D. at the University of Washington, Seattle in 2012, and subsequently was a Postdoctoral Fellow at Freie Universität Berlin.
 From 2013 to 2015 I was an Assistant Professor in the Department of Political Science at the University of Minnesota, and from 2015 to 2017 I was an Assistant Professor in the School of Politics and Global Studies at Arizona State University.
-My research has appeared in journals including the American Political Science Review, The Journal of Politics, International Studies Quarterly, Governance, Policy Studies Journal, and World Development.
+My research has appeared in journals including the American Political Science Review, The Journal of Politics, British Journal of Political Science, Journal of Public Administration Research and Theory, and World Development.